 Like many venues or events, we have a DJ who makes announcements and controls the visuals that attendees see on the TV screens.
 This includes information about LGBT+ services as well as details of any future events and activities.
 A game (usually hosted by a drag queen) also take place during the evening.

-Club F.O.D in the Community
+Club F.O.D 'in the Community'

 Club F.O.D has created a number of specialised groups for the community which includes a Book Club and a Gardening Group.
-These have been restricted to online groups until such a time when restrictions are lifted.

-Club F.O.D at Home
+Club F.O.D 'at Home'

 When we entered the first lockdown of the COVID pandemic, we did not want a lockdown to leave people locked out.
 So, we looked for alternative ways to ensure that Club F.O.D could continue with what we set out to achieve.
 We started producing live streams from our Facebook page and other social media to ensure that when “…even at home, you’re never alone…”

 As the first lockdown started to ease, our intention was to discontinue with virtual events but following feedback and messages received after our last virtual show, we realised that online events and broadcasts can literally be a lifeline to some members of our community and we wanted to ensure that our community reach goes beyond that of a physical venue and make sure that not one person is overlooked.
 That led us to developing F.O.D TV and Radio F.O.D with the help of the National Lotteries Community Fund.
 Club F.O.D at Home includes: